rgwch/extralexis/README.md

 ## Standalone

-If you have installed [bun](https://bun.sh/), you can create a standalone program: `bun run standalone` will create a single executable that runs on computers without Node.js or Bun installed.
+If you have installed [bun](https://bun.sh/), you can create a standalone program: `bun install`, then `bun run standalone` will create a single executable that runs on computers without Node.js or Bun installed.
 You'll still need elexis_converter_x.y.z.jar in the same directory as the executable (and Java 17 installed, but if you are using Elexis, this will probably already be available).
 As a convenience, you can create an 'extralexis.cfg' file with the same contents as described in .env.sample.
 On startup, Extralexis will look for such a file and parse it if found.
 Values in that file will override environment values.

 ## Acknowledgement